PhyllisJu/todo-tab-react-extension/README.md

 ## How to Use

 Open the terminal and navigate to this repository folder, then run:

 `npm install`

 After installing the packages, run:

 `npm run build`

-After creating a build folder, open the web browser and go to the extensions page, enable the developer mode, and click "load unpacked".
+After creating a build folder, open the web browser and go to the extensions page, **enable the developer mode**, and click **load unpacked**.

-Load the build folder and enable this extension.
-Open a new tab page and if there is a pop window asking whether you want the extension changes your new tab page, please let it keep the changes.
+Load the **build** folder and enable this extension.
+Open a new tab page and if there is a pop window asking whether you want the extension changes your new tab page, please let it **keep the changes**.

 You will see a to-do tab now!